GuFFy12/Moodle-Answers-Userscript/README.md

-# UGATU-SDO-Answers-Userscript
+# Moodle-Answers-Userscript

-UGATU SDO Answers Userscript
+Moodle Answers Userscript

-Проект заморожен. Нестабильная версия.
+This repository is part from moodle answers collector.
+Check more info: https://github.com/GuFFy12/Moodle-Answers-Backend